 - It empowered Indian society in a lot of fundamental ways.

 - There was an introduction to the practices like social giving (Seva)

 - Apart from Bhakti, it helped poor farmers.

 Bhakti Movement UPSC

-Bhakti Movement UPSC is of paramount importance for IAS Exam and comes under the History syllabus for UPSC.
-It is equally important for the UPSC Prelims and UPSC Mains exam.
-So, if you want to obtain good grades in the exam, it is essential to have a hold on the topic thoroughly.
+Bhakti Movement is of paramount importance for IAS Exam and comes under the History syllabus for UPSC.
+It is equally important for the UPSC Prelims and UPSC Mains exams.
+So, if you want to obtain good grades on the exam, it is essential to have a hold on the topic thoroughly.

 Bhakti Movement UPSC Questions

 Questions 1: Which of the following statements is/are incorrect about the Bhakti tradition in South India?

 - Earliest Bhakti movements in India were led by Alvar and Nayanar saints.